cmooreDT/react-carousel-accessible/README.md

-# Image Carousel with React and Framer Motion
+# Accessible Carousel with React and Framer Motion

 Based on https://www.freecodecamp.org/news/build-an-image-carousel-with-react-and-framer-motion/ but with accessibility updates